Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/README.md

 These instructions are for debian based Linux OS for Kubernetes v1.32.

-Update the apt package index and install packages needed to use the Kubernetes apt repository:
+Update the apt package index:
 ```bash
 sudo apt-get update
 ```

 <br>

-apt-transport-https may be a dummy package; if so, you can skip that package
+apt-transport-https may be a dummy package; if so, you can skip that package:

 ```bash
 sudo apt-get install -y apt-transport-https ca-certificates curl gpg